SumiSastri/dev-blogs/docs/computer-code/part4-processing-data.md

 ## Process states and the process control block or PCB

  All processes require a PCB, or a process control block to execute.
-A PCB is the information associated with each process that describes its exectuion and process state.
+A PCB is the information associated with each process that describes its execution and process state.
 It includes the PID, the process state, the program counter, the registers, the list of open files and the memory limit of the register.
-The PCB stores all the information so that execution can be resumed later if the process execution is interupted.
+The PCB stores all the information so that execution can be resumed later if the process execution is interrupted.

  As a process executes, it changes state during the process life cycle from: